blade-sensei/ft-internal-team/README.md

 utils.getNumberOfPages(totalArticles, MAX_ARTICLES_BY_PAGE);
 ```

-- We bloque pagination for extrems pages, for the page 1 we don't get show PREVIOUS button and in the last page we don't show NEXT button
+- We have bloqued the pagination for extrems pages, for the page 1 we don't get show PREVIOUS button and in the last page we don't show NEXT button

 - We use origami the buttons